pallosp/conic_research_sympy/docs/api.md

 Computes the eccentricity of a conic section.

 The result is
- - 0 for circles and complex circles;
+ - 0 for circles and imaginary circles;
  - (0..1) for other real ellipses;
- - imaginary for other complex ellipses;
+ - imaginary for other imaginary ellipses;
  - 1 for parabolas;
  - &gt;1 for hyperbolas, in particular √2 for rectangular hyperbolas.